BlackBeard085/x1console/README.md

 export PATH="$HOME/.local/share/solana/install/active_release/bin:$PATH"
 ```

 IMPORTANT: Once console has delegated stake and started it will take effect on the following epoch.
-Check logs through option 2 and make sure it is running and check x1val.online to make sure your validator is showing. it may take a minute or two for your validator to show active status when the active stake takes effect.
+Check logs through option 2 and make sure it is running and check x1val.online to make sure your validator is showing.
+REFRESH YOUR DASH BY PRESSING ENTER WITHOUT CHOOSING AN OPTION, it may take a minute or two for your validator to show active status when the active stake takes effect.

 This option also works as your reset.
 By keeping your original wallets, this will reset your whole validator without deleting your wallets.